4101 Reservoir Road, NW

-Finally, the Agricultural Department of the French Embassy in the U.S. has a regional mission as part of its NAFTA region (Canada, Mexico and the United States).
-It coordinates local and regional economic services, plans and executes the above mentionned missions with Canada and Mexico.
+Finally, the Agricultural Department of the French Embassy in the U.S. has a regional mission (Canada and the United States).
+It coordinates local and regional economic services, plans and executes the above mentioned missions with Canada and Mexico.

 To learn more:

 - Information on food, meat and dairy products: what can you bring when you travel to the European Union?

 - Information on plants: prohibitions and restrictions on plants imported to France from the US